Worldev/Mikicat-Antivirus/README.md

-#This antivirus is under General Public License version 3
+# Mikicat Antivirus

+Mikicat Antivirus is a antivirus made by @mikicat and the CatBots team.
+It helps you remove the viruses from your computer.

+Licensed on GPLv3 license.

-##You need Python 3.4
+***Needed:*** Python 3.4

-##Setting it up
-You must change the directory line, C:/Users/me/AppData/Local TO C:/Users/YourUsername/AppData.
-IF YOU HAVE LINUX You must put ~/.config, ~/$APP_NAME (see other examples in the code shell)

-IF YOU HAVE LINUX you must change the directory2 line, C:/Windows/system32 TO /sbin

-Then, on directory3 you must change C:/Users/me/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup
-TO C:/Users/YourUsername/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup.
-IF YOU HAVE LINUX you must put /etc/init.b

-Then, on directory4 you must change C:/Users/me/Downloads TO C:/Users/YourUsername/Downloads.
-IF YOU HAVE LINUX you must put /home/user/Downloads

-###Important: You mustn't delete the LICENSE.txt or IMPORTANT.txt or idea.txt because you'll have problems executing the antivirus.
+***Important:*** You mustn't delete the LICENSE.txt or IMPORTANT.txt or idea.txt because you'll have problems executing the antivirus.

-P.D: You should have a Full Antivirus apart of this one, because there are only few virus registered.
+***Note:*** You should have a Full Antivirus apart of this one, because there are only few virus registered.

-by Mikicat

-a CatBots Project